Toronto Slip and Fall Accident Lawyers

 A slip and fall can occur on private, public, or commercial property.
 If you have suffered an injury due to a neighbour’s icy driveway, the parking lot at work, or the pavement outside of a restaurant, it is possible that you have a slip and fall case that can be legally pursued.
 Commercial property owners in particular have a responsibility to keep their properties safe for the public.
 If a property owner fails to maintain safe conditions outside his or her establishment, they can be held responsible for compensating those injured due to their negligence.
 If you think you may have a slip and fall case, the first thing to do is to contact a personal injury lawyer who can help you identify the key aspects of your case and can help you determine if your situation can be legally pursued.
 Your lawyer will collect evidence, speak to the property owner, and possibly interview witnesses of the event, which will help to strengthen your case.

-Walking in Ottawa can be a dangerous endeavor during the winter, especially since we can sometimes get rain, snow, hail and extreme temperatures during our winter months.
+Walking in Toronto can be a dangerous endeavor during the winter, especially since we can sometimes get rain, snow, hail and extreme temperatures during our winter months.
 These weather factors can create the ideal conditions for a slip and fall so be careful when you’re out walking your dog, pushing a stroller or meeting friends outside a cafe.
 In the event that you suffer a slip and fall, think about contacting a lawyer and finding out if you may be entitled to financial compensation.

 If you file a claim against a negligent party for a slip and fall injury, the settlement can take weeks, months or years.